bmxdemo/bmxproject/logbook/postings/20180226_Spectrometer_Modeling/index.md

 What does this suggest about the spectrometer output we're seeing?
    * The wavy character of the spectrum is a direct result of the filter passband shape (as measured in this [previous posting](postings/20170327_LorchFilterMeasurements/index.md)
-   * There should be noticiable variation in this structure from one Lorch filter to the other
+   * There should be noticeable variation in this structure from one Lorch filter to the other
    * Some minor features of the spectrum are being aliased from the the Lorch filters' ~4GHz passband
    * Clearly the strange frequency binning of a source passing is not reproduced.
+   * If intermodulation is at play the wavy passband is likely complicating it.

 **Comparison to raw spectrum from 2/25/18 at 0800 with notes**
 <img src="TestCaseComparison.png" width="800" height="600">

 Possible additional work:
   * Improve the interaction in the amp chain (section 5) by simulating intermodulation
-  * Replace guesswork w.r.t. source intensities (RFI background, thermal noise), and replace linear approximation of synchrotron emission with actual synchrotron function (bessel functions were too much work for this pass)
+  * Replace guesswork w.r.t. source intensities (RFI background, thermal noise), and replace linear approximation of synchrotron emission with actual synchrotron function (Bessel functions were too much work for this pass)